AudioKit/PianoRoll/README.md

 Documentation appears [here](https://swiftpackageindex.com/AudioKit/PianoRoll/main/documentation/pianoroll).

-You can also build documentation by choosing "Build Documentation" under the "Product" Menu in Xcode ()
+You can also build documentation by choosing "Build Documentation" under the "Product" Menu in Xcode.

 ## Demos